tartley/colorama/README-hacking.md

    * Linux: `make test`

-4. Verify you're all committed, merged to master, and pushed to origin (This triggers a Travis build, which we'll check later on)
+4. Verify you're all committed, merged to master, and pushed to origin (This triggers a CI build, which we'll check later on)

 5. Build the distributables (sdist and wheel), on either OS: